terraform-ibm-modules/terraform-ibm-observability-agents/examples/logs-agent/README.md

-# Direct to IBM Cloud Logs Example
+# Cloud Logs agent using VPE ingress endpoint with a Trusted Profile

 An example that shows how to deploy Logs Routing agents in an Red Hat OpenShift container platform or Kubernetes cluster to send Logs directly to IBM Cloud Logs.